JackJack7890/MoraviYum_Food_Review_Website/README.md

 # MoraviYum Food Review Website

-An online web application designed for Moravian University students to help each other out by sharing their thoughts and opinions on the various foods provided on campus.
+An online web application designed for Moravian University students to help each other out by sharing their thoughts and opinions on the various foods provided on campus!

 Project designed for the Lehigh Valley Collegiate Hackathon 2024.

-### Contributers
+## Contributers
 - [Christine Colvin](https://github.com/christinecolvin)
 - [Jack Drabic](https://github.com/JackJack7890)
 - [Rafael Garcia Jr.](https://github.com/RGJ-713)